Penikeru: Demographics

 As of 2011 Census of India there are total 1,097 families residing in the village Penikeru.
 The total population of Penikeru is 3,635 out of which 1,795 are males and 1,840 are females thus the Average Sex Ratio of Penikeru is 1,025.

 Governance

 As per constitution of India and Panchyati Raaj Act (Amendment 1998), Penikeru village is administrated by Sarpanch (Head of Village) who is elected representative of the village.

 History

 Penikeru is a village in Alamuru Mandal in East Godavari District of Andhra Pradesh State, India.
 It is 57 km from District headquarters Kakinada.

 The village got its name from the plant called Peniki, Peniki root (Peniki-Veru) is used for psychological treatment.
-Peikeru village is famous for chronic psychological treatment.
+Penikeru village is famous for chronic psychological treatment.
 Unmadha Vidyalayam is located in this village.

 Transport

 Mandapeta is the nearest town to Penikeru.
 Mandapeta is 8 km from Penikeru.
 Road connectivity is there from Mandapeta to Penikeru.

 Ravulapalem APSRTC Bus Station, Mandapeta APSRTC Bus Station are the nearby bus stations to Penikeru .APSRTC runs a number of buses from major cities to here.